 Teaching Science When You Don’t Know Diddly-Squat Series

 Use this series of ready-to-go lesson plans to start teaching inquiry-based science to youth.
 The purpose is not to teach specific content, but to teach the process of science – asking questions and discovering answers.
-This activity encourages young people to try to figure things out for themselves rather than just read an answer on the internet or in a book.
-As a leader, try not to express your opinion, but let the youth engage in arguments based on evidence.
+This activity encourages young people to try to figure things out for themselves; to discover answers, rather than just read an answer on the internet or in a book.

 Teaching Science When You Don’t Know Diddly-Squat Introductions: